 This category includes any other income that increases the taxpayer's property and that is not specified in other income categories.
-For example, if not exempt from tax according to other provisions of the legislation, this category includes income from the sale of certain shares, income from the sale of participation interests in a limited liability company, income from the sale of real estate and income for no consideration (e.g., gifts).
+For example, if not exempt from tax according to other provisions of the legislation, this category includes income from the sale of certain shares, of participation interests in a limited liability company, and of real estate and income for no consideration (e.g., gifts).